All Collections

 Updated over a week ago

-Tip* ☝️ There are many ways to track activity with GA4.
-This article are merely suggestion for tracking conversion events and may not be the best implementation to use.
+There are many ways to track activity with GA4.
+This article is just a suggestion for tracking conversion events and is not guaranteed to be the best implementation to use.
 It's always worth asking a Google Analytics professional/expert for advice.

 Limitation tracking the "referral source" with embedded bookings